But first who was Bernini?

 Bernini told his lover that he was out of town and watched from the bushes as his younger brother headed to Constanza’s house.
-His fears were confirmed as his younger brother embraced Constanza.
-He then chased his brother down the streets, trying to murder him, but ended up only breaking his two ribs.
+His fears were confirmed and he chased his brother down the streets with a crowbar, trying to murder him, but ended up only breaking his two ribs.
 That evening Bernini sent a servant to Constanza’s home to destroy her face, so no man would desire her again.

 Portrait of Constanza.
 Bernini’s wife made him get rid of it.

 So Bernini was locked up for life; his art career ruined.

 Kidding!
 These events did not end Bernini’s career as an artist or lover.
 His art career would take a turn at a later point in his life but not until much later (see the sites below).